Low-income CA drivers could pay less for traffic citations - California Political Review

-If you go through a red light, under this plan by Guv Newsom, you will be fined based on your income, not the crime committed.
-So, if a rich person robs a bank, they get a longer prison term than a poor person that robs a bank.
-Inequality?
+If you go through a red light, under this plan by Guv Newsom, you will be fined based on your income, not the crime committed.?
+So, if a rich person robs a bank, they get a longer prison term than a poor person that robs a bank.?
+Inequality??
 Newsom is the King of double standards.

-“Traffic fines are meant to be a deterrent, but now California Governor Gavin Newsom is saying the fines and other added fees are getting too high.
+?Traffic fines are meant to be a deterrent, but now California Governor Gavin Newsom is saying the fines and other added fees are getting too high.

 “They should be held accountable… but if it is a speeding ticket going eight miles over the speed limit- I think you should get a break,” said David Murcia, a Santa Maria resident.